inivekin/abosa/abosa.typ

 experiment to foreign aim,
 how could I fulfil honours sworn when nothing else has stayed the same?
-On stilted towering arrears -
-stockpiled as exile's no pardon -
+On stilted, towering arrears - stockpiled as exile's no pardon -
 I tumble down in built-up tiers, to do what guilt has long called on,